rchejfec/IRPP-oasis-llm-automation-ratings-guide/README.md

 **4. Run the Notebook:**
   * Execute the cells in the notebook sequentially.
   * Be mindful of API rate limits.
 The notebook processes 99 skills/work activities with multiple prompt phrasings, leading to approximately 1,000 API requests.
 Adjust `time.sleep()` values in Step 3 of the notebook if needed for your specific model's limits.
-  * Runtime can be significant (e.g., ~2 hours with Gemma 3 1B on Colab) and can be reduced by using fewer prompt phrasings.
+  * Runtime can be significant (e.g., ~1 hour with Gemma 3 1B on Colab) and can be reduced by using fewer prompt phrasings.

 **5. Review Results:**
  * The notebook will generate CSV files containing the full table of ratings and a summary table.
 These will be saved in your Colab environment, and you can download them from the file browser, which is advisable as they will be deleted once you end the session.